Turnlings/quokka-interpreter/README.md

-# Quokka Compiler
+# Quokka Interpreter

 ## Overview

-A simple compiler for a toy programming language supporting basic operations.
+A simple interpreter for a toy programming language supporting basic operations.
-This project so far includes a lexer, parser and transpiler.
+This project so far includes a lexer and parser, along with a basic C transpiler for debugging.

 For detailed documentation, see the [docs/](docs) folder.

 ## Motivation

-This project was created to explore compiler architecture and deepen my understanding of the C programming language.
+This project was created to explore the design and implementation of interpreters and to deepen my understanding of the C programming language.